-Costs relating to installation of air cooling and air conditioning are to be identified from within the relevant applying department.
+Costs relating to the installation, commissioning, controls, maintenance and operation/energy costs of air cooling and air conditioning are to be identified and funded from within the relevant applying department.

-Departments or areas who have not identified sufficient funding to complete the required modification may bid for funding from the Capital Budget, subject to the completion of this procedure, and will be considered against other demands and constraints relating to use of these monies.
+Departments or areas who have not identified sufficient funding to complete the required modification may bid for funding for projects over £5K from the Capital Budget, subject to the completion of this procedure, and will be considered against other demands and constraints relating to use of these monies.